Lecturer's Précis - Wepman, Jones, Bock, and Van Pelt (1960)

 M. Wepman, Director of the Speech and Language Clinic

-patients with superficially identical lesions, and recommended using models of
+identical lesions, and recommended using models of human cognitive architecture

 The